open-telemetry/opentelemetry.io/content/en/docs/languages/php/instrumentation.md

 }
 ```

-Note, that it's required to `end()` the span, otherwise it will not be sent.
+Note, that it's required to `end()` the span, otherwise it will not be exported.

 If you followed the instructions using the [example app](#example-app) up to
 this point, you can copy the code above in your library file `dice.php`.
 You